svigerske/trac-to-github/README.md

  * Version and CC are added to the issue description
  * Resolution is added as comment
- * Text attachments are uploaded as Gist (GitHub doesn't allow to attach files to issues via the GitHub API)
+ * Text attachments are uploaded as Gist (GitHub doesn't allow to attach files to issues via the GitHub API) or all attachments are exported to files
  * References to SVN commits can be replaced by references to Githashes.

 Missing
 -------
- * Binary attachments are lost as GitHub doesn't seem to allow to create non-text Gist files via the API
  * Trac Wiki is not migrated